 Walking the Line

-I got the idea to write this article several months ago when I came across the online blogs of Michael Brown (stream.org).
+I got the idea to write this article several months ago when I came across the website of Michael Brown (stream.org).
 Some of his blogs have titles like “Why LGBT’s war on gender must be resisted” and “it’s time to stand up to transgender activism”.
-It’s tempting to switch off when you read his words, but there is a theme to his writing.
-A theme I happen to agree with: wanting to be something doesn’t make you that thing.
+It’s tempting to dismiss his words as propaganda, but there is a solid theme to his writing.
+One I happen to agree with: wanting to be something doesn’t make you that thing.

-He actually seems fine with transgenderism incidentally because he considers it “real”.
+Brown actually seems fine with people describing themselves as transgender because he considers it “real”.
 He talks about “the rare few” who suffer from being born in the wrong body but thinks the trans community is pushing things too far by introducing a lot of complicated sex and gender terms.
 Things like genderqueer, genderfluid, cisgender, bigender, third gender etc. etc. This, he argues, is “cultural insanity”.